Resident Guides & FAQ

 When And How Should I Give My Notice To Vacate?

 I Have Always Paid My Rent On Time.
-Why Did I Receive A 3-Day Notice When The Rent Was Only 6 Days Late?
+Why Did I Recieve a Certified Default Notice When The Rent Was Only 6 Days Late?

 The rent is due on the first of the month.
-If the rent is not posted in our office by the fourth we serve a 3-day notice.
+If the rent is not recieved in our office by the fifth we are required by law to send notice in accordance with NYS RPL 235-E(d).